sravaninaalam/my-youtube/README.md

 Video streaming app nothing but VIEWTUBE just like YouTube.
-Viewtube is not just a clone of the original YOUTUBE .
+Viewtube is not just a clone of the original YOUTUBE.
 It is dynamic and highly scalable

 Key Features: